falleng0d/mdx-multi-edit/ARCHITECTURE.md

 MDX Multi Edit is a web application that allows users to edit multiple MDX files at once as if they were a single file.

-The application is built with a React frontend and an Express backend, both written in TypeScript.
+The application is built with a React frontend and a Hono backend, both written in TypeScript.
 The backend server handles saving changes to the file system and serving API endpoints, while the frontend provides a simple editor for users to edit files.